afnizarnur/pensil-ajaib-data/Core Guidelines/ruang-murid-tribe/tribe.md

 - **Inclusive**: Serve diverse Indonesian regions and backgrounds
 - **Supportive**: Never blame users for difficulties
 - **Progressive**: Encourage continuous learning improvement

+## Tone of Voice
+- [TONE-01] You MUST always be **Direct & Clear**.
+DO NOT write vague text.
+  - Example: "Klik tombol 'Mulai' untuk lanjut."
+- [TONE-02] You MUST always be **Supportive**.
+DO NOT use blaming or condescending language.
+  - Example: "Tenang, kamu bisa mulai dari sini."
+- [TONE-03] You MUST be **Encouraging**.
+Always promote progress, NOT perfection.
+  - Example: "Setiap langkah kecilmu berarti."
+- [TONE-04] You MUST ALWAYS be **Inclusive**.
+DO NOT use slang, DO NOT assume gender or region.
+- [TONE-05] You MUST ALWAYS be **Translational**, not transactional.
+DO NOT use technical jargon without explaining the context in daily life.
+   - Example: “Pilih capaian dan tujuan pembelajaran sesuai kelas Anda (CP dan TP).”

 ## Core Glossary (Critical Terms)